rmoff/rmoff-blog/content/post/lafs01e04.md

 But note the `Table program finished` in the top left—and when I added a row to the CSV file nothing changed in the results.

 This is where the documentation comes in handy ;-) Above, I set the `runtime-mode` to `batch` - so is there a `streaming` counterpart?
 I struggled to find a clear documentation of this via the search, but under **DataStream API** I found [an explanation of it](https://nightlies.apache.org/flink/flink-docs-release-1.17/docs/dev/datastream/execution_mode/#configuring-batch-execution-mode).
-At this stage I'm still randomly-jiggling things but I do need to go back and understand the relationship between the APIs properly.
+At this stage, I'm still randomly-jiggling things but I do need to go back and understand the relationship between the APIs properly.
 Anyway, let's try changing it:

 ```sql
 SET 'execution.runtime-mode' = 'STREAMING';